lee-alexander/mongoose-sdl/README.md

 ## Relationships

 When a schema is specified as the type of a field, it will be directly embedded in the parent schema or model.
 Recursive schema definitions are supported.
+Cyclical references across schemas are not.
+Schemas will be emitted into the generated code according to a topological sort of their dependencies.

 When a model is specified as the type of a field, it will be turned into an ObjectId under the hood that has a ref to the model name.